-California mom wanted in murder of 7-year-old boy found dead near Las Vegas hiking trail
+California mom arrested in Denver after her 7-year-old son found dead near Las Vegas hiking trail, police say

-Samantha Moreno Rodriguez last seen at Denver-area hotel
+Samantha Moreno Rodriguez was last seen on May 31

-Investigators have positively identified the boy found dead near a Las Vegas hiking trail last month and launched a nationwide search for his mother, who is wanted in his murder.
+The nationwide manhunt for the California mother wanted in connection to her 7-year-old son's murder ended Monday after authorities located and arrested her in Denver, investigators said.

-The child was identified as 7-year-old Liam Husted of San Jose, Calif., Las Vegas Metropolitan Police Lt.
-Ray Spencer told reporters at a press conference Monday.
-He was last seen leaving San Jose on May 24 with his mother, 35-year-old Samantha Moreno Rodriguez.
+Samantha Moreno Rodriguez, 35, was booked into a jail in Denver until she could be extradited to Las Vegas, where her son Liam Husted was found dead along a hiking trail on May 28.

 STEPFATHER OF MINNESOTA BOY, 14, KILLED IN SHOOTING CHARGED IN CONNECTION TO INCIDENT